Brief Encounter – the muzungu’s complete guide to Kenya’s Standard Gauge Railway (SGR) ‘Madaraka Express’ train between Nairobi and Mombasa

 My love for the railways was rekindled in East Africa when my friend Amy and I took the Rift Valley Railways commuter train across Kampala.

 However, the romance was to be short-lived: the first stop was the abattoir.
 Sadly, this Rift Valley Railways train is already out of service.
 (How?
 Why?
 Grrrr!)

 Nonetheless, the short 20 minute journey fired my imagination and had me researching the Uganda Railway and its history.
 This led to a far bigger adventure: traveling from Nairobi to Mombasa on the infamous Lunatic Express – a journey many had warned me against taking.
 It took us an incredible 23 hours… in a heatwave no less.

-Just last week, we finally got our act together to board the new SGR train, but a few questions remained:
+Just last week, we finally got our act together to board the new Standard Gauge Railway train, but a few questions remained:

 Would the train leave on time?

 Would it be as exciting as our first rail journey between Kenya’s two biggest cities?

 Would it have the same sense of history?